benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 	- "ROBOT_Write_Config/" contains the functions used to generate custom config files

 ## How to use your custom configuration file :
-1. Open "ROBOT_Write_Config/Write_Config.m"
+	- Open "ROBOT_Write_Config/Write_Config.m"
-2. Change the parameters you want
+	- Change the parameters you want
-3. Set the folder "Generalized-Compliance-Computation-for-Continuum-Robots/ROBOT" as the Matlab workspace
+	- Set the folder "Generalized-Compliance-Computation-for-Continuum-Robots/ROBOT" as the Matlab workspace
-4. Run "Write_Config(<your_config_name>)" in the Matlab terminal
-5. Change the line name of the config file at the top of "main.m" (or "main_cpp.m")
+	- Run "Write_Config(<your_config_name>)" in the Matlab terminal Change the name of the config file at the top of "main.m" (or "main_cpp.m")
-6. Run "main.m" (or "main_cpp.m")
+	- Run "main.m" (or "main_cpp.m")

 ## Contact :
 **Do not hesitate to contact us if you have any questions.**